 ‘Engineering Software Products: a introduction to modern software engineering’ will be published by Pearson Education in March 2019.
-This site is under construction and I aim to finish it by the time the book is available.

 Since I started writing software in the 1970s, software engineering has changed out of all recognition.
 In the early days of the discipline, all software was developed in software projects, mostly for governments and large companies.
 The client specified their requirements, which were often lacking in a number of ways, and the software was developed by a separate company or group.
 This project oriented approach dominated software engineering for more than 30 years.